Article by: Content Team

 • Regulates glucose levels

-In these modern times, everybody is under more pressure than our body is designed to cope with.
-Stress from work, busy lifestyles, and constant high-stress levels can wreak havoc on your levels.
+Almost everybody is under more pressure than our bodies can cope with these days.
+Stress from work, busy lifestyles, and constant high-stress levels can wreak havoc on your hormone levels.
 In turn, this can cause unpleasant symptoms, which can be very damaging in the long term.
 These symptoms include:

 • Fatigue